 -Eka, Head of our Bali factory

 Eka has a small factory in the capital Denpasar.
 She has been working in the industry for over 20 years.
-Her experience and knowledge in this sector have been a strong asset for us.
+Her experience and knowledge in this sector has been a strong asset for us.
 The quality and design of each piece are carefully guided by this incredible woman.
 She is a key element of our team.

 -Rambu Ana, Coordinator of Ikat weaving supply in Sumba Timur